dangi100nu/JavaScript/concepts/pureFunction.md

   const data = await response.json();
   return data;
 }
-//The function fetchData interacts with an external API, making it dependent on the external environment and hence impure.
+// The function fetchData interacts with an external API, making it dependent on the external environment and hence impure.

 4. function getCurrentDate() {
   return new Date();